Modified Hamiltonian Monte Carlo for Bayesian inference: Numerical Experiments

 Since HMC methods sample real valued parameters, we handle the constraints $\sigma^2>0$ and $-1 \leq \phi \leq 1$ by making use of the transformation $\mathcal T: \boldsymbol\theta \rightarrow \bar{\boldsymbol\theta}$ to the real line, defined as

 with the Jacobian

 which accounts for the change of variables within the Hamiltonian dynamics and Metropolis test.

 \paragraph{Experimental setting.} We examine sampling of the standard SV model on simulated data with values $\beta=0.65, \sigma=0.15, \phi=0.98$, for $T=2000,5000,10000$ time points.
 This results in three experiments of dimensions $D=2003,5003,10003$, which include three model parameters and $T$ latent volatility variables to sample.
 We run 10000 iterations as a warm-up and generate 100000 posterior samples collecting every 5th sample.
-We compare MMHMC with HMC, and for $D=2003$ we additionally run the GHMC and RMHMC methods.
-The noise parameter for MMHMC and GHMC was chosen as $\varphi_{\boldsymbol\theta}, \varphi_{\mathbf x}\sim\mathcal{U}(0,0.5)$, the number of integration steps for HMC, GHMC and MMHMC as $L_{\boldsymbol\theta}=6, L_{\mathbf x}=76$ and for RMHMC we took values from the corresponding paper, i.e.\ $L_{\boldsymbol\theta}=6, L_{\mathbf x}=50$.
-The step sizes used are summarized in Table \ref{Tab:SV_simulation_param}.
-Naturally, for two-stage integrators, a step size is set to $2h$ and a number of integration steps to $L/2$.
-The results presented in this section for MMHMC are obtained with the M-ME integrator and the modified Hamiltonian \eqref{modHam4_an}.
+We compare MMHMC with HMC, and for $D=2003$ we additionally run the RMHMC and GSHMC methods.
+The simulation parameters of the four methods are summarized in Appendix \ref{Sec:Exp_setup}.
+The results presented in this section for MMHMC are obtained with the M-ME3 and M-ME2 integrators for $D=2003$ and $D=5003,10003$, respectively, and the modified Hamiltonian \eqref{modHam4_an}. {As proposed in the original paper, we run GSHMC with modified Hamiltonians calculated using numerical derivatives.
+However, we notice that the original implementation of derivatives in GSHMC is less efficient than the one in \textsf{HaiCS} and thus the GSHMC performance in the following comparison is likely overestimated.}

 \paragraph{Results.} Figures \ref{Fig:SV_2000} and \ref{Fig:SV_5000} provide efficiency in terms of time-normalized ESS and MCSE relative to HMC for experiments with $D=2003$ and $D=5003,10003$, respectively.
 Acceptance rates (shown in inset figures) are rather high for all methods.
-However, there is no clear connection between obtained acceptance rates and ESS/MCSE.
-Results demonstrate that all three methods, GHMC, RMHMC and MMHMC outperform HMC in terms of time-normalize ESS for $\beta$ and latent variables, whereas in terms of time-normalize MCSE only MMHMC and GHMC do.
-However, all three methods sample $\sigma$ and $\phi$ comparably or slightly worse than HMC.
-MMHMC and RMHMC show comparable performance---MMHMC is not more than 34\% less efficient in sampling $\sigma$ and $\phi$ than RMHMC and is up to 74\% more efficient than RMHMC in sampling $\beta$ and latent variables.
+However, there is no clear connection between obtained acceptance rates and ESS/MCSE. {Results for $D=2003$ demonstrate that RMHMC, GSHMC and MMHMC, outperform HMC in terms of time-normalized ESS for $\beta$ and latent variables.
+However, all tested methods sample $\sigma$ and $\phi$ comparably.
+For all sampled parameters, MMHMC shows comparable or superior performance to RMHMC.}

-{We recall here that in contrast to the RMHMC method, HMC, GHMC and MMHMC use the identity mass matrix.
-One way to improve the performance of these three methods compared to RMHMC would be to define the mass matrix from an estimate of global covariances in the warm-up phase and use it for obtaining the posterior samples. }
+{We recall here that in contrast to the RMHMC method, HMC and MMHMC use the identity mass matrix.
+One way to improve the performance of these methods compared to RMHMC would be to define the mass matrix from an estimate of global covariances in the warm-up phase and use it for obtaining the posterior samples. }

 We do not have an access to the optimal parameters for RMHMC for the dimensions higher than $D=2003$.
 For $D=5003,10003$ we compare only MMHMC and HMC and observe that the superiority of MMHMC for sampling of model parameters and latent variables is maintained for higher dimensions.